HashiCorp Nomad Monitoring and Performance Management

 |IOPS space allocatable|

 |Used, free, cached physical memory|

 |Number of allocations failing|

 |Number of allocations being destroyed|

-Further information on the different sensor information is available in the Instana Nomad Management Documentation.
+Further information about setting up and running the Nomad Management Sensor is available in the Instana Nomad Management Documentation.